Press Releases & SEO: All You Need To Know

 Even if you did everything right up to this point, capturing the media’s attention can still be challenging ━ especially for a tightly competitive niche.

-News editors receive numerous PR topics from different sites every day, including your competitors.
+News editors receive numerous PR topics from different sites daily, including your competitors.
 Editors and journalists also need to curate every article before posting to ensure that they only publish the best and most exciting topics and news for their readers.

 Hence, if you’re still in the process of writing your press release topic, here are three crucial pointers to keep in mind when leveraging PR for SEO and backlinks: